joinpursuit/Pursuit-Core-Web-Strings-Lab/README.md

 # String Exercises

-1. `console.log` the first character of a string.
+1. `console.log` the first character of a string.ls

 2. `console.log` the length of a string.